5 Common Pests Found in Hotels and What You Can Do to Prevent them

 Prevention Tips for Small Flies

-• Place floor drains on a regular cleaning schedule to remove organic debris which may support small flies like phorid flies and drain flies.
+• Place floor drains on a regular cleaning schedule to remove organic debris, which may support small flies like phorids and drain flies.

-• Use specially designed caps for drains which allow water movement down the drain but do not permit insects to emerge from the drains.
-These types of devices are especially useful in areas like restrooms where floor drains may not receive large volumes of water and drains may go dry, permitting pests to easily move from deeper in the drain system up through open drains.
+• Use specially designed caps for drains that allow water movement down the drain, but do not permit insects to emerge from the drains.
+These types of devices are especially useful in areas like restrooms where floor drains may not receive large volumes of water and drains may go dry, permitting pests to move easily from deeper in the drain system up through open drains.

 • Pick up floor mats in kitchens to help permit drying after cleaning.